-20.3.1 All cars must be equipped with five positions in which cameras or camera housings can be fitted.
-Referring to Drawing 6, all cars must carry (i) a camera in position 4 and (ii) a camera or camera housing in positions 2 (both sides), 3 and either 1 or 5.

-Any decision as to whether a camera or camera housing is fitted in those positions will be by agreement between the relevant Competitor and the Commercial Rights Holder.

-- 20.3.2 Any part provided by the Competitor for the purpose of aligning a camera or camera housing in positions 2 or 3 correctly will be considered part of the camera or housing provided it is being fitted for that sole purpose. - 20.3.3 Any camera or camera housing fitted in positions 2, 3 or 4 shown in Drawing 6 must be mounted in order that its major axis does not subtend an angle greater than 1° to the reference plane.
+- 20.3.1 All cars must be equipped with five positions in which cameras or camera housings can be fitted.
+Referring to drawing 6, all cars must carry (i) a camera in position 4 and (ii) a camera or camera housing in positions 2 (both sides), 3 and either 1 or 5. - Any decision as to whether a camera or camera housing is fitted in those positions will be by agreement between the relevant Competitor and the Commercial Rights Holder. - 20.3.2 Any part provided by the Competitor for the purpose of aligning a camera or camera housing in positions 2 or 3 correctly will be considered part of the camera or housing provided it is being fitted for that sole purpose. - 20.3.3 Any camera or camera housing fitted in positions 2, 3 or 4 shown in drawing 6 must be mounted in order that its major axis does not subtend an angle greater than 1° to the reference plane. - 20.3.4 Any camera or camera housing fitted in the left hand position 2 shown in drawing 6 must be mounted in order that its major axis where passing through the centre of the camera lens (or corresponding position for a camera housing) does not intersect any part of the car lying forward of the camera or camera housing. - 20.3.5 The camera fitted in position 4 shown in drawing 6 must be mounted in order that its forward-most point is no more than 80mm rearward of the rear face of the cockpit entry template.